 Regional staff has identified some minor modifications to the Secondary Plan, primarily related to transportation planning.
-Proposed policy additions include restricting vehicle access to Regional roads to maximize efficiency of the local street network and to provide for connections to neighbouring areas through continuous collector roads in all directions.
+Proposed policy additions include restricting vehicle access to Regional Roads to maximize efficiency of the local street network and to provide for connections to neighbouring areas through continuous collector roads in all directions.

 Markham Planning staff has requested a number of minor technical modifications to improve clarity of some policies.
-Specifically, there is a correction to the alignment of Street 'D' on the land use map and other related schedules.
 These modifications, as set out in Attachment 1, do not alter the intent of the policies.